 Social Programme Officer & Editor topic 1

 In her practice she advises and litigates for public authorities in the area of both European law and administrative law.
 Before joining Pels Rijcken in 2018, she worked in the legal profession, the judiciary and sciences.
 She earned her doctorate in the implementation of the European Services Directive 2006/123/EG in the Netherlands at the VU University Amsterdam in 2015.
 She is still affiliated with the university as a researcher at the Centre for Public Contract Law & Governance.
 She is a regular contributor to professional journals and serves as a guest lecturer.

 Deciphering the effect of EU law in the national context is what fascinates me, as well as the interaction between the legal systems of the EU Member States.
 It is a great honour to be contributing to FIDE 2020 as a member of the board and to offer a platform for inspiring debates on the development of EU law.

 His research focusses on cooperation in Justice and Home Affairs in Europe.
 He looks in particular at the link between security and mobility and the institutional and technological developments in this field.

 European law never ceases to surprise, fascinate or intrigue.
-It is embodies not only our much valued diversity, but also embodies our shared past and common future.
-FIDE brings together colleagues and friends from across the Member States to contribute to further understanding and success.
+It embodies not only our much valued diversity, but also our shared past and common future.
+FIDE brings together colleagues and friends from across the Member States to contribute to further understanding and success of the European project.
 It is a great honour to be contributing to FIDE 2020 in The Hague.

 The FIDE 2020 Board has assigned various elements of the organisation to several committees, most notably the scientific programme committee, the sponsor committee, the communications committee.